Packrat Peak

-Packrat Peak, at 10240 ft above sea level is a peak in the Sawtooth Range of Idaho.
+Packrat Peak, at 10240 ft above sea level is a peak in the Sawtooth Range of Idaho in the United States.
 The peak is located in the Sawtooth Wilderness of Sawtooth National Recreation Area on the border of Boise and Custer counties.
 The peak is located 2.38 mi north of Elk Peak, its line parent.
 Warbonnet and Little Warbonnet lakes are in the basin north of the peak.